tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

   | ------------------------------------------ |
   | `Shared with me` → `ICEperk` → `AppBuilds` |

-  - replace existing release with a new one
+  replace existing APK with a new one.

 - install APK on any Android device and run selective checks